UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Using a wired Ethernet connection is the most effective way to instantly lower your ping and stabilize your internet performance.

-There are few things more frustrating than the dreaded “lag”, that moment when your video game character freezes in place right before a critical move, or your voice stutters and drops during an important Zoom presentation.
+There are few things more frustrating than the dreaded “lag” — that agonizing moment when your video game character freezes in place right before a critical move, or your voice stutters and drops out during an important Zoom presentation.
 We often blame our internet speed for these hiccups, rushing to upgrade to faster plans with higher download numbers.
 However, pure speed isn’t always the issue.
-The real culprit is often “ping.”
-While bandwidth determines how much data you can move, ping determines how responsive that data is.
-In this guide, we will demystify the tech jargon, explain exactly what is ping, and help you get the snappy, seamless connection you deserve.
+The real culprit is often ping.
+While bandwidth determines how much data you can move, ping determines how responsive that data actually is.
+In this guide, we will demystify the networking jargon, explain exactly what ping is, and help you get the snappy, seamless connection you deserve.

 What Is Ping and How Does It Work?